 Connection Lab: Understanding Neurotypes

-For “neurodivergent” and “neurotypical” minds to better understand ourselves and each other and develop skills to remain in connection;
+For “neurodivergent” and “neurotypical” minds to better understand ourselves and each other and develop skills to remain in connection; even (or especially) when stuff feels hard

 What we will do?

-Take part in activities that help us feel more connected to each other, understand how we each experience the world, and learn to understand and communicate emotions and needs better.
-Through this playful approach, we will learn how to:
+Using creativity and play, we will learn neuroscience and do activities that help us feel more connected to each other, understand how we each experience the world, and learn to read and communicate emotions and needs better.

 Build stronger relationships

-Learn to see things from others’ points of view
+See things from others’ points of view

-Pick up new ways to communicate and support each other
+Practice new ways to communicate and support each other

 What will you get out of it?